 Please open and print the Application for Absentee Ballot (en Español).
 The form must be filled out completely, signed, and the permanent absentee status box checked.
 Either mail the original form to the South Suburban Administration Office, 4810 E. County Line Rd, Littleton, CO 80126, fax to 303.798.3030, or attach to an email to Elections@ssprd.org, Subject line: Election Absentee Ballot Request

 Can't print the form?
 Need more help?
 Please call 303.483.7011 for assistance.

 I was on the mail-in voter list previously maintained by my county clerk several years ago.
 Will I receive a mail ballot automatically for South Suburban's regular elections?

 Changes in the State election law eliminated the permanent mail-in voter list maintained by the counties' clerk & recorder offices.
-Starting with the May 2014 election, we are maintaining our own list.
+Starting with the May 2014 election, South Suburban maintains its own list.

-If you would like an absentee ballot from South Suburban, please fill in and return the absentee ballot request form.
+If you would like an absentee ballot from South Suburban, please complete and return the Application for Absentee Ballot (en Español).